truthcoin/www.truthcoin.info/_posts/2019-02-14-security-budget.md

 And so tx-fees are not really "priced in BTC", despite the protocol's attempt to mislead us into thinking that they are.
 They are actually priced in [purchasing power](http://www.truthcoin.info/images/true-money/), which --these days (pre-hyper-bitcoinization)-- is best expressed in US Dollars.

 So, it is entirely appropriate [to say](https://www.cnbc.com/2017/12/19/big-transactions-fees-are-a-problem-for-bitcoin.html), for example, that "in Dec 2017, BTC had tx-fees as high as *twenty-eight dollars*".
 And it would be inappropriate to say that the tx-fees were "as high as .0015,0000 BTC".
-For if the BTC price had been 10x higher[^n], the tx-fees would have only reached .0001,5000 BTC.
+For if the BTC price had been 10x higher[^2], the tx-fees would have only reached .0001,5000 BTC.

-[^n]: I mean that if the USD/BTC price had been 10x higher, throughout the "bubble" of late-2017.
+[^2]: I mean that if the USD/BTC price had been 10x higher, throughout the "bubble" of late-2017.
 In other words, if Bitcoin had started Jan 2017 at around 9,000 USD/BTC and then risen to 190,000 USD/BTC.

 ### iv.
 Stimulating Production